moritzmohn/mt-exercise-5/README.md

 - I added for all beam sizes from 1 to 10 a configuration file in the config directory.
 - I added a folder called beam_size_experiment with a python script to create the graphs.
 The numbers (time, bleu score) I entered manually in the script.
 - The resulting graphs are saved in the same folder.
 There is one graph for the BLEU scores and another one for the time.
+- The experiments are made with the best model from part 1 which is the one using bpe and vocab size of 2000.